oricis/Caliopen/README.md

 ### top level
 ```
-├── doc     : (to be contiued) all documentation for developers, administrators and users
+├── doc     : (work in progress) all documentation for developers, administrators and users
 ├── infra   : (to be done) tools to manage and supervise Caliopen platform
 └── src     : all source code goes here
 ```